 Surface Go teardown reveals one saving grace | Computing

-Microsoft’s Go may be cheap, but you pay for that in dire repairability and that’s practically disposable, a teardown of the tablet has concluded.
+Microsoft’s Surface Go may be cheap, but you pay for that in dire repairability and that’s practically disposable, a teardown of the tablet has concluded.
 Launched as the entry-level model in the company’s Windows 2-in-1 line-up, the baby Surface keeps one key part of its bigger siblings’ DNA.

 That’s the fact that Microsoft really doesn’t design these tablets to be opened up, upgraded, or repaired by their owners.
 If one of the benefits of Windows notebooks has, traditionally, been a little more flexibility in terms of cracking open the casing and switching out at least RAM or the storage, think again for the Surface Go.

 Indeed, as iFixit discovered when they tore down the tablet, just getting inside can be a chore.
-Plenty of heat to melt the glue Microsoft relies on to seal things up, and then prizing the display away reveals one improvement over the Surface Pro: a longer display cable that makes it more straightforward to disconnect without inadvertently snapping it and getting into a whole world of repair cost pain.
+Plenty of heat to melt the glue Microsoft relies on to seal things up, and then prizing the display away one improvement over the Surface Pro: a longer display cable that makes it more straightforward to disconnect without inadvertently snapping it and getting into a whole world of repair cost pain.

 The battery, too, is easily disconnected, but the good news ends there.
 It’s not only significantly smaller than both the Surface Pro’s li-ion pack but the iPad Pro, too – at 26.12 Wh – it’s also glued into place.
 Once through that, there are “seemingly endless layers of shields, tape, and hidden screws” before you can get the motherboard out.